 What Are National Press & Magazine Inserts?

-An insert in a newspaper or magazine is a printed piece of promotional literature placed within the publication but which does not form part of the publication, so it can be taken out separately.
+Insert Advertising is a printed piece of promotional literature placed within the publication but which does not form part of the publication, so it can be taken out separately.
 This is often in the form of a leaflet, card or a small brochure or catalogue.
-The minimum size is usually A5 but it can be multi-page in the form of a catalogue for example.
+The minimum size is usually A5 but it can be multi-page in the form of a catalogue, for example.

 For these reasons National Press & Magazine Inserts generally elicit a much higher percentage response than whole-page ads within the publication but they are also far more expensive: the advertiser has to pay both print and insertion costs.
 Insertion costs are calculated on a “cost-per-thousand” basis.